Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Roda de Isábena

-Shortly after, Roda de Isábena surprises us with a unique title: it is the smallest town in Spain with a cathedral.
-And not just any cathedral, but a Romanesque wonder steeped in history.
-Its tranquility is overwhelming, perfect for a spiritual stop between mountains, narrow alleys and silence.
+Roda de Isábena surprises us with a unique distinction: it is the smallest town in Spain to have a cathedral.
+And not just any cathedral, but a Romanesque marvel steeped in history.
+Its tranquility is overwhelming, making it the perfect spot for a spiritual retreat amid mountains, narrow alleys, and silence.

 8